top of page

 With a body of work that continues to evolve while staying rooted in purpose and message, Monk.E stands as a powerful voice in today’s creative landscape.
 His dedication to pushing boundaries both musically and visually makes him a true artist in every sense of the word.

-DJ King Flow Mixtape Addict episode 45 (first hour).
+DJ King Flow, Mixtape Addict episode 45.

 Monk.E & Kyo Itachi - It Ain't Enough